socketsupply/sockets.sh/src/docs/guide-desktop.md

 * [Windows](https://www.microsoft.com/en-us/windows/) 10
 * [Visual Studio](https://visualstudio.microsoft.com/downloads/) 2022

-### Installing SSC and build dependencies
+### Installing SSC and building dependencies

-After downloading and installing `Visual studio` , you can run any of the [Windows](./guide-fte#install) commands to get `SSC` installed.
+After downloading and installing `Visual studio`, you can run any of the [Windows](./guide-fte#install) commands to get `SSC` installed.

 ![](../images/screenshots/ssc-install.png)

 If you don't have `Git`, `CMake`, and `Clang 15.0.0`installed already on your
-machine, it will prompt you to intall them, just hit `y`.
+machine, it will prompt you to install them, just hit `y`.

 ![](../images/screenshots/git-cmake.png)